Nerajno/astro_test3/src/content/blog/How-!To-Be-Mentored.md

 ## Intro
 Mentorship can be **extremely** challenging to both parties if not done well.
 It can be defined as a relationship between a more experienced and knowledgeable person, the mentor, and a less experienced person, the mentor mentee, in which the mentor provides guidance, support, and advice to help the mentee develop personally and professionally.A mentor is an experienced individual who willingly shares their knowledge, skills, and expertise with a less experienced person (the mentee) to help them grow and achieve their goals.
 A mentor should acts as a advisor, role model, and source of inspiration for the mentee.A mentee, on the other hand, is an individual who seeks guidance, support, and knowledge to enhance their skills, knowledge, and personal growth.
 The mentee actively participates in the mentoring relationship and is responsible for their own development.

-## Five Things A Mentee Should Considering Doing: 🧐
+## Five Things A Mentee Should Consider Doing: 🧐

 ### Set Clear Goals